-&lt;sup>3 A suitable location map will be included here to accompany the text.
+3 A suitable location map will be included here to accompany the text.

 - East Riding LEP.
-Craven also has economic links with East Lancashire, in particular with nearby towns in Pendle and the City of Lancaster. - 2.4 Craven is predominantly a 'small business' economy, it has a higher proportion of 'micro' firms employing fewer than 10 workers (89.7%) than both Yorkshire and the Humber (86.8%) and Great Britain more generally (88.3%).
-As a result, there are relatively few firms employing between 10 and 49 workers (8.6% versus 10.9% in Yorkshire and the Humber and 9.6% in Great Britain), between 50 and 249 workers (1.4% versus 1.9% in Yorkshire and the Humber and 1.7% in Great Britain) and large firms employing over 250 workers (0.3% versus 0.4% in Yorkshire and the Humber and Great Britain overall). - 2.5 Nevertheless it is important to note that Craven is home to several large businesses of a national, and even international scale, including several in the Financial and Healthcare sectors (which have a strong presence in Craven as well as the wider Leeds City Region).
+Craven also has economic links with East Lancashire, in particular with nearby towns in Pendle and the City of Lancaster.4 - 2.4 Craven is predominantly a 'small business' economy, it has a higher proportion of 'micro' firms employing fewer than 10 workers (89.7%) than both Yorkshire and the Humber (86.8%) and Great Britain more generally (88.3%).
+As a result, there are relatively few firms employing between 10 and 49 workers (8.6% versus 10.9% in Yorkshire and the Humber and 9.6% in Great Britain), between 50 and 249 workers (1.4% versus 1.9% in Yorkshire and the Humber and 1.7% in Great Britain) and large firms employing over 250 workers (0.3% versus 0.4% in Yorkshire and the Humber and Great Britain overall)5. - 2.5 Nevertheless it is important to note that Craven is home to several large businesses of a national, and even international scale, including several in the Financial and Healthcare sectors (which have a strong presence in Craven as well as the wider Leeds City Region).
 A selection of these large companies located within Craven include: - Angus Fire (Bentham): a manufacturer of fire protection products that has been in operation for over two hundred years, with customers in over a hundred countries and specialisms across a wide range of industrial sectors; - Dales Pharmaceuticals (Skipton): UK operation for the international pharmaceuticals company.
-Dales Pharmaceuticals hold licences for manufacture, assembly and importation of medicinal products for human and veterinary use, including investigational medicinal products and specialist services, such as Home Office Controlled Drug licences; - Computershare (formerly Homeloan Management Limited) (Skipton): a global financial administration company employing over 16,000 people across 90 offices around the world. - Principle Healthcare International (Skipton): the UK's leading producers of vitamins, minerals and food supplements.
+Dales Pharmaceuticals hold licences for manufacture, assembly and importation of medicinal products for human and veterinary use, including investigational medicinal products and specialist services, such as Home Office Controlled Drug licences; - Homeloan Management Limited [HML] (Skipton): the largest third-party financial administration company in the UK and Ireland, with approximately £44 billion of assets currently under management; - Principle Healthcare International (Skipton): the UK's leading producers of vitamins, minerals and food supplements.
 The company heads up a

-&lt;sup>4Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 Fig 2.10
+4Lichfields - Craven Employment Land Review and Future Requirements for Economic Growth 2017 Fig 2.10

-&lt;sup>5 ONS, UK Business Statistics: Activity, Size and Location 2012
+5 ONS, UK Business Statistics: Activity, Size and Location 2012